ricardont/my_resumes/Ricardo Ontiveros Marquez - Resume.md

 the technical work; whether that means designing a GCP migration strategy, debugging Python code, or figuring out how to integrate Microsoft Dynamics with analytics platforms.
 Work best in environments where I can bridge technical execution with business strategy.
-Core skills: Python, .NET, Ruby on Rails, Google Cloud Platform, enterprise automation.
-Google Cloud Architect |
+Core skills: Python, .NET, Ruby on Rails, Google Cloud Platform, with expertise in Looker dashboard development, SQL optimization, and BI platform migrations.
+Cert in Google Cloud Architect.
-Six Sigma Black Belt.

 ## **Experience**
 ### **Apr 2025 - Present | IT Manager - Digital Transformation & Automation | AutoZone**